counc009/taverntales/rules/character_creation.md

 > Dabney decides to use a two-handed bow, though he decides not to gain
 > infinite ammunition.
 He chooses light armor, leaving himself with two
 > remaining options.
 He decides to pick up an adventurers kit, and fifty gold
 > pieces.
-He also describes a few other items his character has&endash;a
+He also describes a few other items his character has&ndash;a
 > handmade necklace and a letter from an old friend.
 Neither will mechanically
 > impact his character, but both will help flesh them out.